tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

       XML: N/A, the requested URI is an XML namespace.
 ~~~~

-   This document registers a YANG module in the "YANG Module Names"
+This document also adds updated YANG modules to the "YANG Module
-   registry {{!RFC7950}}.
+Names" registry {{!RFC7950}}:

 ~~~~
       name:      ietf-te-types